Château de Chantilly

 Remarkable works

-Among the many outstanding works in the Reading Room’s extensive collection on display will be the earliest known psalter-hours with a calendar (Manuscript 7, circa 1190), remarkable examples of French, Italian and Flemish manuscript Books of Hours, including the Hours of Jean III de Gros (1434 ? -1484), secretary to Charles the Bold and treasurer of the Order of the Golden Fleece, with grisaille and gold illuminations by Simon Marmion (1425-1489), one of the rare painters and illuminators whose reputation was made during his lifetime, and in a completely different style, Manuscript 117, commissioned by the renowned bookseller Curmer from painter Ary Scheffer (1794-1858) for chromolithographic reproduction.
+The Cabinet des Livres boasts exceptional pieces, including the first known psalter-hours with a calendar (manuscript 7, c.
+1190).
+Among the most stunning French, Italian, and Flemish manuscripts are the Hours of Jean III de Gros (1434?–1484), Secretary to Charles the Bold and Treasurer of the Order of the Golden Fleece, painted in grisaille and gold by Simon Marmion (1425–1489), one of the few illuminators praised by his contemporaries.
+In a completely different style, manuscript 117 was commissioned by the famed bookseller Curmer and painted by Ary Scheffer (1794–1858) to be reproduced in chromolithography.

 Curation